mlatcl/mlatcl.github.io/_people/vincent-dutordoir.md

 image: vincentd.jpg
 biography: >-
-	Vincent is a PhD student in the Computational and Biological Learning Lab (CBL) with Prof. Zoubin Ghahramani, and in the Machine Learning at Computer Lab (ML@CL) with Prof. Carl Henrik Ek.
+	Vincent is a PhD student in the Computational and Biological Learning Lab (CBL) with Zoubin Ghahramani, and in the Machine Learning at Computer Lab (ML@CL) with  Carl Henrik Ek.
 He is also a member of Jesus College, University of Cambridge.

 	Vincent started his PhD in October 2020.
 Prior to that, he worked as a research